ChrRubin/CherryRenderer/README.md

  - [Cling](https://github.com/4thline/cling)
  - [easy-events](https://github.com/Fylipp/easy-events)
  - Special thanks to my alpha testers for testing this program when it was extremely buggy.

+## License
+CherryRenderer is released under [GNU GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).
+The full license can be found in the [COPYING](COPYING) file in the repository's root directory.